Industrial Weld County

-In 'Industrial Weld County,' a self-assigned project, my goal is to capture the changing industrial landscape of Weld County, Colorado.
-Through a blend of historical insight and contemporary imagery, this photography collection offers a nuanced portrayal of the county's industrial legacy.
-Each photograph serves as a window into the past and present, revealing the enduring spirit of industry that shapes Weld County's identity.
+In Industrial Weld County, a self-assigned project, my goal is to document the evolving industrial landscape of Weld County, Colorado.
+Through a blend of historical context and contemporary imagery, this body of work offers a nuanced portrayal of the county’s industrial legacy.

 Great Western Sugar Company Chimney